Interview with CEO Ron Eckhart

 Yes…and no?

 “Absolutely.
 Yes, you can expect to see games released this year.
-You can expect just as much as you like—we’d really like to encourage high levels of expectation.
-But no, we won’t be releasing anything.”
+You can expect just as much as you like.
+We’d really like to emphasise that we endorse just the very highest levels of expectation.
+And engagement, especially engagement.

 Isn’t that just a very wordy way of saying no?